dhairs/College-Notes/Clubs/Longhorn Racing Electric/Vehicle Localization and Navigation/Kalman Filtering.md

 # Definition
-Kalman filtering is a recursive state filter.
+Kalman filtering is a recursive state filter function.
 It's used for removing erroneous values and honing in on accurate state positions for quickly updating systems.

 # How it works
 **There are 7 steps associated with running a Kalman filter**